JamesIves/github-pages-deploy-action/README.md

       - name: Checkout
         uses: actions/checkout@v1

-      - name: Install # The project is built using npm and placefd in the 'build' folder.
+      - name: Install # The project is built using npm and placed in the 'build' folder.
         run: |
           npm install
           npm run-script build